-The famous piece of advice everyone gives to prospective medical school applicants – “Reflect on your work experience.”
+The famous piece of advice everyone gives to prospective Medical School applicants – “Reflect on your work experience.”
 You have probably heard this phrase an endless number of times, but it truly is one of the best pieces of advice you could receive!
-This blog will give you top tips on how to reflect on your work experience.

 Work experience isn’t something you cram in the day before you submit your application.
-Instead it’s a portfolio you build up over time, spending roughly 2-4 years getting a good insight into whatever your chosen profession might be.
+Instead, it’s a portfolio you build up over time, spending roughly two-to-four years getting a good insight into whatever your chosen profession might be.

 There are many ways you could choose to do this depending on your own personal preferences.
 You could keep a handwritten diary which you constantly update, or choose an electronic method.

 My personal favourite is opening a blog where you can post your daily reflections.
 You can have a look at the reflections I wrote for my work experience on my blog here.
 I find keeping a blog particularly handy since you can easily access the dates at which you carried out each placement for later reference.

 You could also take a look at our blog on How to Keep an Effective Work Experience Diary.

 Don’t make the mistake of just writing about what you did.
 When it comes to writing your reflections, it does need a personal touch.
 It doesn’t matter whether you were watching the everyday consultations at a GP or a surgeon perform life-saving heart surgery.
 It’s not what you saw or did that’s important, it’s what you were able to learn from each experience about the roles of a Doctor and also about yourself and your own skills.